DEVSMSM/Zero-Rules/Zero Hosting.md

 -**No**, __We Do Not Sell and Share Any Data Stored by ZeroHosting__.

+**Can Users Request Deletion Thier Data ?**

+-Yes, Users Can Any Time To Request Deletion Thier Data.

+-Users Can Join Support Server Or Dm Me Or Contact With Email.

 2.If Any User Has Any Problem With The Bot Or Feels That The Bot Is Crashed Please Contact Support Immediately

 3.We love Tell Any One Are Using A Bot We are responsible if anything happens to your server